-The Urban Forestry Technician Co-op is intended to give students experience with real world organizations engaged in urban forestry activity.
+The Arboriculture Co-op is intended to give students experience with real world organizations engaged in arboriculture activity.
 It provides a practical, hands-on opportunity to apply knowledge and skills obtained in the program.

 The placement is at least 450 hours (approximately 14 weeks) and takes place from the end of April until the end of August.
 The location of the placement is up to the student, provided it meets the criteria outlined, and is reviewed by the Program Coordinator or the Co-operative Education & Placement Officer.